When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 5. Sweet Potatoes

-Sweet potatoes are also a complex carbohydrate that contain vitamin A. This is an essential vitamin because it’s essential for vision, cell and bone growth, and immune function (6).
+Sweet potatoes are a powerhouse of Vitamin A. This vitamin is essential for vision, bone growth, and immune function (6).
+They also provide potassium and healthy complex carbs for energy.

 6. Beans and Legumes